BT Group

-BT Group plc (trading as BT and formerly British Telecom) is a British multinational telecommunications holding company headquartered in London, England.
+BT Group plc (formerly British Telecom) is a British multinational telecommunications holding company headquartered in London, England.
 It has operations in around 180 countries and is the largest provider of fixed-line, broadband and mobile services in the UK, and also provides subscription television and IT services.

 BT's origins date back to the founding in 1846 of the Electric Telegraph Company, the world's first public telegraph company, which developed a nationwide communications network.
 BT Group as it came to be started in 1912, when the General Post Office, a government department, took over the system of the National Telephone Company becoming the monopoly telecoms supplier in the United Kingdom.
-The Post Office Act of 1969 led to the GPO becoming a public corporation.
+The Post Office Act of 1969 led to the GPO becoming a public corporation, Post Office Telecommunications.
 The British Telecom brand was introduced in 1980, and became independent of the Post Office in 1981, officially trading under the name.
-British Telecommunications was privatised in 1984, becoming British Telecommunications plc, with some 50 percent of its shares sold to investors.
+British Telecom was privatised in 1984, becoming British Telecommunications plc, with some 50 percent of its shares sold to investors.
 The Government sold its remaining stake in further share sales in 1991 and 1993.
 BT holds a royal warrant and has a primary listing on the London Stock Exchange, and is a constituent of the FTSE 100 Index.

 BT controls a number of large subsidiaries.
-BT Global Services division supplies telecoms services to corporate and government customers worldwide, and its BT Consumer division supplies telephony, broadband, and subscription television services in the United Kingdom to around 18 million customers.
+Its BT Enterprise division supplies telecoms services to corporate and government customers worldwide, and its BT Consumer division supplies telephony, broadband, and subscription television services in the United Kingdom to around 18 million customers.

 History

+Electrical telegraphy

-A number of privately owned telegraph companies operated in Britain from 1846 onwards.
+A number of privately owned electrical telegraph companies operated in the United Kingdom of Great Britain and Ireland from 1846 onwards.
 Among them were: